heinzermch/heinzermch.github.io/_posts/2025-03-14-on-reasoning-models.md

 date:   2025-02-23 18:00:00 +0530
 categories: LLMs Reasoning RL
 comments: yes
-published: false
+published: true
 ---

 When I first started writing this post I thought it was going to be about "reasoning".
 However after some initial research it became clear that there are multiple interesting topics hiding behind the keyword: generalization, training vs inference compute and post training with reinforcement learning.
 Even the meaning of reasoning itself is ambiguous, is it about solving math and coding problems, or true system 2 thinking?

 As we will see there has been impressive progress recently, especially in the domains of math, coding and science.
-While this even seems to generalize beyond these domains, I still think these models due not truly reason, as in the sense of system 2 cognition (another ill-defined term).
+While advcancements seems to generalize beyond these domains, I still think these models due not truly reason, as in the sense of system 2 cognition (another ill-defined term).
 However this seems surprisingly, at least to me, not to be necessary to achieve peak human performance in math and coding.
 The real world impact of these skills is a topic for another day, and something that frequently comes up at lunch discussions at work.